semuconsulting/PyGPSClient/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: PyGPSClient bug report

 about: Create a report to help us improve

 title: ''

 labels: ''

 assignees: semuadmin

 ---

 **Describe the bug**

 A clear and concise description of what the bug is.

+Please specify the pygpsclient version (`>>> pygpsclient.version`) and, where possible, include:
+ - A screenshot of the error.
+ - The error message and full traceback.
+ - A binary / hexadecimal dump of the UBX data stream (e.g. from PuTTY, screen or u-center).

 **To Reproduce**

-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+1. Any relevant device configuration (if other than factory defaults).
+2. Any causal UBX command input(s).

-**Expected behavior**
+**Expected Behavior**

 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**

- - OS: [e.g. iOS]
+ - The operating system you're using [e.g. Windows 10, MacOS Big Sur, Ubuntu Bionic]
+ - The version of Python you're using (e.g. Python 3.8.3)
+ - The type of serial connection [e.g. USB, UART1, I2C]

-**GNSS/GPS Device (please complete the following information):**
+**GNSS/GPS Device (please complete the following information as best you can):**

- - Device: [e.g. u-blox NEO-8m]
+ - Device Model/Generation: [e.g. u-blox NEO-9M]
- - Protocol: [e.g. NMEA, UBX]
+ - Firmware Version: [e.g. SPG 4.03]
- - Connection Type [e.g. UART, USB]
+ - Protocol: [e.g. 32.00]

- - If possible, provide screen shot of UBX Config dialog panel
+This information is typically output by the device at startup via a series of NMEA TXT messages.
+It can also be found by polling the device with a UBX MON-VER message.
+If you're using the PyGPSClient GUI, a screenshot of the UBXConfig window should suffice.

 **Additional context**

 Add any other context about the problem here.